Abarim Publications' online Biblical Greek Dictionary

 In the Greek New Testament, the following compounds that make use of our prefixes occur:

 - Together with an expression of the verb βαλλω (ballo), meaning to throw: the noun αμφιβληστρον (amphiblestron), literally meaning a thing that's thrown round or round thing that's thrown.
-It denotes the kind of fishing net that a person would throw onto the water from the shoulder in a roundabout sweep (Matthew 4:18, Mark 1:16).
+It denotes a so-called "cast net"; the kind of fishing net that a person would throw onto the water from the shoulder in a roundabout sweep (Matthew 4:18, Mark 1:16).

 - Together with the otherwise unused verb εννυμι (ennumi), meaning to invest: the verb αμφιεννυμι (amphiennumi), meaning to wrap (oneself) in clothes (Matthew 6:30, 11:8, Luke 7:25, 12:28).